webobook/virtual-tours-web-api/README.md

 &lt;/<span style="color: #2f6f9f;">html</span>&gt;
 </pre></figure>

-### Example of integrating EvoVR Player with direct loading of the virtual tour in Iframe.
+### Example of integrating [Evo Virtual Tour Player](https://webobook.com/api-virtual-tours) with direct loading of the virtual tour in Iframe.

 <p>If you want to load a virtual tour along with loading the page, you must set the <code><span class="na">showIFrame=</span><span class="s">"true"</span></code> attribute.
 This will load the virtual tour in Iframe while your page loads.</p>